-Clock changes are part of seaman’s life.
-The first time I heard about the ship’s time being retarded was, well, a bit confusing.
+Clock changes are part of a seaman’s life.
+The first time I experienced adjusting the ship’s time, it was not a big deal actually since I was a day worker.

+However, when I heard about the ship’s time being retarded was, well, a bit confusing.
 How could time be retarded when it only ticks and doesn’t think?

-But when I joined the ranks of watchkeepers, clock adjustments suddenly became tricky, confusing and a source of quarrel sometimes!
+But when I joined the ranks of watchkeepers, clock adjustments suddenly became tricky, confusing, and a source of quarrel sometimes!

 Why adjust the time?

 Everything a ship does is logged.
-And since the core of every ship is business and regulation, time keeping is a very important element.
+And since the core of every ship is business and regulation, timekeeping is a very important element.

 It wouldn’t be a problem if the ship only does business with itself.
 But since our cargoes are loaded and discharged in different places, we must conform to the time of that place.

-Normally, the Navigation Officer, with Master’s Advice, is in charge of watching out for these time changes.
+Normally, the Navigation Officer, with Master’s advice, is in charge of watching out for these time changes.

 Here are a few reasons why we need to adjust the ship’s time.